arumullayaswanth/AWS-Lambda-boto3-automation/README.md

+# AWS Lambda Function Use Cases

+1. Push logs to CloudWatch to S3 automatically
+2. By using Lambda we have connected RDS via Private connection
+3. Lambda Event base and schedule base
+4. Lambda Layers for custom packages
+5. CloudFront Lambda automation updates data inside edge locations when the developer pushes the updated changes (invalidations/updates)
+6. Integrate API Gateway and Lambda function and RDS, tested from the backend code deployed into Lambda function and tested to RDS by API methods using Postman tool
+7. Same process we have done through backend EC2 combinations
+8. Deploy an application in AWS Lambda function and configure to DynamoDB and try to access the API Gateway endpoint (frontend → backend → DynamoDB)

 # AWS-Lambda-boto3-automation
 Automate AWS cloud operations using AWS Lambda functions powered by Boto3.
 This repository contains Python scripts for event-driven automation of AWS services like EC2, S3, IAM, and more, enabling scalable and efficient cloud management.